220.127.116.11 Hostile Labelling of Ethnic Groups

 She seemed to want to categorise everyone as being divided on religious lines – failing to recognise that most people are content to live together peacefully.
 Her language increases hostility to all Muslims.
 And, as noted earlier (22.214.171.124), stigmatising a group strengthens it and makes it more confrontational.

 The impact of Islamophobia is to escalate tensions, in a rising spiral of violence.
 After a brutal murder in London on 22 May 2013, by two men who were described as ‘Muslims’, the BBC article headed Woolwich murder sparks anti-Muslim backlash reported that “there has been a large increase in anti-Muslim incidents since the murder of Drummer Lee Rigby in Woolwich”.
 The backlash affected people who had nothing to do with terrorism or that murder; the criminal behaviour of two men was used to demonise all Muslims.

-Journalists, and others who proclaim their own views, have a moral duty to aim criticism carefully at specific behaviour of identified individuals.
+Journalists, politicians and others have a moral duty to aim criticism carefully at specific behaviour of identified individuals – not at their ethnicity.
 The careless use of broad labels, which unjustly spread criticism across all the members of an ethnic group, creates resentment and increases the risk of ethnic conflict.